QuokeCola/quokecola.com/README.md

 [the website](https://www.quokecola.com)

-When uploaded/cloned to your server, on the root directory, run `webpack` to build the code.
+When uploaded/cloned to your server, on the root directory, run `npm run build` to build the code.
 Then add the root directory "quokecola.com" to your nginx/other backend directory.